noizhardware/test/README.md

-# test
+# T E S T
-Test repo I use to test new ideas
+This is a repo I use to test new ideas